 - 1. New students attending Wor-Wic for the first time; - 2.
 New transfer students; - 3.
-Returning students who have not been enrolled at Wor-Wic for two semesters; - 4.
+Returning after a fall or spring term of non-enrollment; - 4.
 Currently in high school; - 5.
 On academic probation or required to attend a suspension conference; - 6.
 Missing prerequisites; or - 7.
 Taking a course that requires department head permission.

-Information on specific registration procedures is available from the registrar's office prior to each registration session.
+Information on specific registration procedures is available from the registrar's office prior to each term.